THU-KEG/RM-Bench/README.md

 This repository contains the data of the ICLR 25 Oral Paper "*RM-Bench: Benchmarking Reward Models of Language Models with Subtlety and Style*"

+## 🔥News

+- [2025/07/12] 🎯 The RM-Bench Leaderboard is now **publicly available**!
+Check it out at [RM-Bench Leaderboard](https://github.com/THU-KEG/RM-Bench-Leaderboard).
+- [2025/03/06] We have established a partnership with **AGI-Eval** platform.
+All results of RM-Bench are now available on [AGI-Eval](https://agi-eval.cn/evaluation/detail?id=57)!
+- [2025/01/23] Our paper has been accepted by ICLR 2025 as Oral!
+See u in SGP!! 🎉

 ## Announcing New Baselines: DPSK-R1 Scores Released on RM-Bench

 To facilitate research in Reward Modeling—especially for Generative Reward Models—we are pleased to announce that we have released the performance scores of a new strong baseline, **DPSK-R1**, on RM-Bench.